DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kcj3687/README.md

 #Week 7
 #Week 8
 #Week 9
+ **Searching Algorithm** - Problem of locationg an algorithm in an ordered list.
+   - Linear Search Algorithm.
+   - Binary Search Algorithm.
+ **Sorting Algorithms** - The problem of putting elements in increasing order.
+   - Bubble Sort Algorithm.
+   - Insertion Sort Algorithm.

+#Week 10
  **Greedy Algorithms** - algorithms that make what seems to be the “best” choice at each step
   - **Growth of Functions**
      - **Big-O Notation** - Let f and g be functions from the set of integers or the set of real numbers to the set of real numbers.
 We say that f(x) is O(g(x)) if there are constants C and k such that |f (x)| ≤ C|g(x)| whenever x > k.
 It provides the upper bound for the size of f(x)
      - **Big-Omega Notation** - Let f and g be functions from the set of integers or the set of real numbers to the set of real numbers.
 We say that f(x) is 􏰰(g(x)) if there are positive constants C and k such that |f(x)| ≥ C|g(x)| whenever x > k.
 It provides the lower bound for the size of f(x).